You are here: HomeWhitepaper OverviewArchive › Optical Flow for Industrial Applications

 Another important field occupied for example by Sony, Microsoft and Canon is entertainment: innovative game controllers use motion trajectories of humans as input device, video and photo cameras compensate motion and TV sets virtually create 100Hz videos from frame rates as low as 25Hz.

+Companies such as Industrial Light and Magic employ similar optical methods for movie and special effects production.
+For example, the famous "Trinity Scene" in the movie Matrix (1999) was first shot with a camera array.
 The view between each camera pair was interpolated by creating intermediate frames based on an optical flow field.
 During stereo postproduction, flow fields are used to create depth maps which can be used to vary the baseline of the stereo rig synthetically.
 This is for example done in the software "Nuke" (The Foundry Visionmongers Ltd.).

 As the flow usually changes very much at object boundaries, it can also be used to separate objects from each other.
 This information is regularly used in video compression standards such as MPEG.
 In case the recorded scene is not moving or the camera stands still and only a single object moves, we can create 3D reconstructions of the world and therefore turn our camera into a 3D scanner.
 The result is often not highly accurate, but this can be very useful in scenarios were a large number of devices is needed as might be the case in B2C products.
 Of course you know Google Street View which uses motion and stereo vision to reconstruct entire cities in 3D.